 Going forward, we are placing a priority on providing targeted professional development, implementing McGraw Hill's Study Sync curriculum and Integrated Math Program with fidelity and monitoring and supporting the growth of all subgroups, with a particular focus on increased outcomes for Special Education and EL students.
 MPS has partnered with the UCLA's Curtis Center to provide our math teachers with best practices for engaging students in sense making, critical thinking and mathematical modeling.
 Teachers also will receive tools from the Center's work writing performance tasks for Smarter Balanced.
 Additionally, MPS supports teacher innovation and contribution through our Teacher Symposiums, which are held twice a year.
-MSA-1's English, Art and Robotics teachers led and modeled best practices in this forum.

-We are confident these efforts will increase proficiency levels on state assessments as well as AP exams.
+We are confident these efforts will increase proficiency levels on state assessments.